Three Main Street America Staff members standing in front of a mural in Marion, Iowa.

 Included with registration

 Join us for a jubilant conclusion to the 2026 Main Street Now Conference filled with community and joy.
-Our closing celebration will include remarks by Erin Barnes, President and CEO at Main Street America, and the presentation of the 2026 Mary Means Leadership Awards.
+Our closing celebration will include remarks by Erin Barnes, President and CEO at Main Street America, the presentation of the 2026 Mary Means Leadership Awards, and an engaging celebration of leaders across the network.
+We’re also bringing back an old crowd favorite — the Dubious Achievement Awards!
+To cap it all off, our partners at Oklahoma Main Street will offer a final thank you and farewell before handing the baton to our 2027 Main Street Now Conference hosts.

 A small group of people smile and raise their arms in celebration while attending a party inside an illuminated tent.